-Annually, Waag opens the Waag building during the museum night, organized early November in Amsterdam.
+Annually, Waag opened the Waag building during the museum night, organized early November in Amsterdam.
 During these nights, we create special installations in or around the building.
-To follow is short overview of what we have organized over the years.

 For this edition we redesigned our Fablab into a futuristic playground for makers, to celebrate a decade of Fablab Amsterdam.

 You had to bring your curiosity with you when you visited Waag's DIY Healthcare Clinic this year and discovered all the DIY tips, tricks, and gadgets you can use to improve your health.

 We opened the Late night pet shop at the Theatrum Anatomicum.
 Waag has a biobank full to bursting with friendly, adorable micro-organisms.
 During the Museum night, their microbes were on sale!
 Bacteria, fungi, molds, yeasts, and algae.